brahianrosswill/ComfyUI-geltz/README.md

 ### Dithered Isotropic Latent (dil)

 Improves empty latents.
-Adds two latent initializers, `DIL_EmptyLatent` and `DIL2_EmptyLatent`, that start from noise and iteratively ascend a differentiable score based on edges, high-frequency energy, kurtosis, and orientation coherence, with normalization and dithering to return a LATENT.
+Adds two latent initializers, `DIL_EmptyLatent` and `DIL2_EmptyLatent`, that start from noise and iteratively ascend a differentiable score based on edges, high-frequency energy, kurtosis, and orientation coherence, with normalization and dithering to return a `LATENT`.

 The spectral variant adds per-channel seeds and frequency-domain shaping via `beta` and `spectral_mix`, and the file includes the gradient, blur, FFT, dtype/device, and node-registration utilities.